 GLOBAL MARKETS-Stocks guarded ahead of U.S. inflation test

-The congressional passage of a long-delayed U.S. $1 trillion infrastructure bill also cheered investors, though a broader social safety net plan remains elusive.
+The U.S. congressional passage of a long-delayed $1 trillion infrastructure bill also cheered investors, helping crude prices extend their rally, though a broader social safety net plan remains elusive.

 Data out over the weekend also showed China's exports beat forecasts in October to deliver a record trade surplus, although a miss on imports added to evidence of a slowing in domestic demand.

-World shares were flat at 757.24 points by 0837 GMT after hitting a record high last week as relatively dovish central bank messages and the strong labour data in the United States added to optimism generated by a healthy earnings season on both sides of the Atlantic.
+World shares .MIWD00000PUS were flat at 757.3 points by 1058 GMT after hitting a record high last week as relatively dovish central bank messages and the strong labour data in the United States added to optimism generated by a healthy earnings season on both sides of the Atlantic.

 Friday's robust U.S. payrolls report included upward revisions to the previous couple of months and another strong reading on wages.